algosup/2022-2023-project-5-algorithmics-Team-3/specs/functional/functional-specifications.md

 <ins>**Success Criteria:**</ins> _The software displays the number of movements required and monitors the entire blending process._

 ## Terms and Definitions

 [^tank]: A sizable container primarily utilized for storing and holding a significant amount of liquid or gas.

 [^oxidation]: The process of oxygen reacting with a substance.

 [^idiomatic]: A style of writing code that is easily readable and understandable.

+[^csv]: a file that allows data to be saved in a table structured format.